CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 https://upload.wikimedia.org/wikipedia/commons/0/09/Andrew_Carnegie%2C_by_Theodore_Marceau.jpg

 You *must* use an embedded Java loop for this part; do not simply replicate the image ten times.
+You can, if you want to(but not required), scale the giant Andy image to a more reasonable size.

+### :checkered_flag: Answer question 5 on the Canvas quiz named Lab2_Quiz.

 ### Note: this is not a good MVC separation of concerns, it's just an exercise in writing JSP.
 You should think about why that is!

-### :checkered_flag: **To receive full lab credit** (besides the checkpoint credit): show the following to your TA: (before Monday's lecture)
+### Lab Summary
-1. HelloWorld servlet working (Step 1).
+1. HelloWorld servlet working (Task 2).
-2. Response to "Here is an interesting picture of a zzzz8888" and a picture of a peach (step 3g).
+2. Response to "Here is an interesting picture of a zzzz8888" and a picture of a peach (Task 3g).
-3. Why is the loop used and what format is the str data? (steps 4a and 4b).
+3. Why is the loop used and what format is the str data?
+(Task 4).
-4. The string in the response file that is used to create pictureURL (step5b).
+4. The string in the response file that is used to create pictureURL (Task 5).
-5. The working Easter Egg (step 6a).
+5. The working Easter Egg (Task 6).

 # Lab versus Project Collaboration Rules
 ## Lab Rules: